feast-dev/feast/docs/tutorials/validating-historical-features.md

 4. Develop & test profiler function
 5. Run validation on different dataset using reference dataset & profiler

+> The original notebook and datasets for this tutorial can be found on [GitHub](https://github.com/feast-dev/dqm-tutorial).

 ### 0. Setup

 Install Feast Python SDK and great expectations: